 PUBLIC GIFTS TO THE SCHOOLS

-The Superintendent will have authority to accept gifts and offers of equipment for the schools in the name of the Committee when the gift is of educational value.
-In the case of gifts from industry, business, or special interest groups, no extensive advertising or promotion may be involved in any donation to the schools.
+In accordance with state law, all grants and gifts to the District shall be reviewed and accepted by the School Committee before expenditure or use.In the case of gifts from industry, business, or special interest groups, no extensive advertising or promotion may be involved in any donation to the schools.

-Gifts that would involve changes in school plants or sites will be subject to School Committee approval.

 Gifts will automatically become the property of the school district.
-Any gift of cash, whether or not intended by the donor for a specific purpose, will be accepted by vote of the School Committee, handled as a separate account and expended at the discretion of the Committee, as provided by law.
+Any gift of cash, regardless of donor intent, will be accepted by vote of the School Committee kept separate from the general fund, and expended at the discretion of the Committee, as provided by law.

 The Committee directs the Superintendent to assure that an appropriate expression of thanks is given all donors.

-SOURCE: MASC October 2016

 LEGAL REF.: M.G.L.
-71:37A
+44:53A, 71:37A

+CROSS REF: DD, Grants, Proposals, and Special Projects

+GBEBD, Online Fundraising and Solicitation--Crowdfunding